 The committee will aim to meet termly, as a guide in September, November, March and June.

-2021/22 committee members are: Sarah Marshall (Chair), Isabelle Ashton, Simon Billington (Link Trustee), Jeremy Handscomb, Sophie Cowdell and Oliver Ridley.
+2021/22 committee members are: Sarah Marshall (Chair, Safeguarding & Foundation), Isabelle Ashton (SEND), Simon Billington (Foundation & Link Trustee), Jeremy Handscomb, Sophie Cowdell and Oliver Ridley (Heatlh & Safety).

 Within the Redstart Learning Partnership, each of our schools is accountable to the Board of Directors.
 To ensure excellent links between the Board of Directors and the school, Holy Trinity, has an Ethos Committee which meets regularly to discuss community issues and to ensure that the school is continually moving forwards towards its goal of becoming an excellent Church of England primary school.